Envirometrix/PredictiveSoilMapping/01-Introduction.md

 application objective of soil mapping is to accurately predict response of a soil(-plant) ecosystem to various soil management strategies.</div>\EndKnitrBlock{rmdnote}

-Soil mappers do their best to try explain the first two items above and minimize, or exclude from modelling, the remaining components: temporal variation, measurement error, spatial location error and small scale variation.
+Soil mappers do their best to try to explain the first two items above and minimize, or exclude from modelling, the remaining components: temporal variation, measurement error, spatial location error and small scale variation.